 - The impact from sending your work force onto this training course are wide and far reaching.
 Candidates will gain a variety of practical and theoretical knowledge which complies with current practice and legislation.
-The knowledge gained by candidates can be applied back in their work roles and can be used to ensure the following: - Current practices onsite can be reviewed (or changed) to ensure power quality is of the highest level. - Designers, Engineers, Technicians and Responsible Persons can gain knowledge of current practices when looking to ensure reliable power supplies. - Designers, Engineers, Technicians and Responsible Persons can obtain knowledge to understand how Blackouts occur and how to mitigate against such occurrences - Key personnel can prepare contingency plans for power quality issues and potential power outages - Apply knowledge gained to limit negative impacts on customers when dealing with power outages
+The knowledge gained by candidates can be applied back in their work roles and can be used to ensure the following; - Designers, Engineers, Technicians and Responsible Persons can gain knowledge of current practices when looking to ensure reliable power supplies. - Designers, Engineers, Technicians and Responsible Persons can obtain knowledge to understand how Blackouts occur and how to mitigate against such occurrences - Key personnel can prepare contingency plans for power quality issues and potential power outages - Apply knowledge gained to limit negative impacts on customers when dealing with power outages